aleph2c/learning_xslt_with_python/README.md

 ## JSON Transform Example 2

 We would like to invert the hierarchy of a json document.
-In this example we will take the data being oranized from faculty->courses->students->email and transform it to email->courses.
+In this example we will take the data being organized from faculty->courses->students->email and transform it to email->courses.
 We will also sort the output based on last name and then the first name of each student, but we will keep the student's name out of the final output.